How to Empower Your SEO with XML Sitemaps

-As sophisticated as they are, search engines aren’t human—they’re technology.
+As sophisticated as they are, search engines aren't human—they’re technology.
 You have to speak their language if you want your website to rank prominently on search engine result pages (SERP).
-You can create an XML sitemap that search engines like Google use to understand how your website is structured and what it should pay attention to.
+You can create an XML sitemap that search engines like (opens in a new tab) to understand how your website is structured and what it should pay attention to.

 What is an XML sitemap and how to create one